Business Laws & Regulations

 A series of podcasts on employment standards and health and safety.
 A wide variety of topics is covered, including deductions from wages, overtime, filing an employment standards claim, heat stress, farming safety, infection prevention, etc.

 Work permit information for businesses wishing to recruit and hire foreign workers.
-Includes an explanation of the Temporary Foreign Worker Program and covers the process and documents required of both employer and employee, and how employees may extend their stay in Ontario.
-When and where a Labour Market Opinion (LMO) from Human Resources and Skills Development Canada (HRSDC) is required.
+Includes information and links on both the General Category (including a video) and the International Student With Job Offer streams for employers and those seeking nomination as a foreign worker.
+Also lists the process and documents required of both employer and employee, and how employees may extend their stay in Ontario.

 Job and worker categories for those who do not require a labour market opinion (LMO) in order to obtain a work permit.
 Categories include: entrepreneurs and intra-company transferees, workers nominated by the province or covered by international agreements, certain international students, spouses and common-law partners eligible for a work permit through an active pilot project or of international full-time students, and more.